valeriansaliou/constellation/README.md

 **[server]**

 * `log_level` (type: _string_, allowed: `debug`, `info`, `warn`, `error`, default: `error`) — Verbosity of logging, set it to `error` in production
+* `identifier` (type: _string_, allowed: text values, default: `constellation/0`) — Identifier of this Constellation server in the pool of replicas (used for identification and notification purposes)

 **[dns]**